CliveMlt/Super5-Lottery-Simulator/README.md

 Super5: [2, 14, 25, 33, 45]

 # Running a Simulation
-lottery_sim1 uses executor.map while lottery_sim2 uses executor.submit.<br>
-If you choose option 4, the simulation will run and display the progress:<br>
+If you choose option 4, the simulation will run and display the progress using a progress bar.<br>
+The simulation uses all available CPU cores to be faster and more efficient.
+It divides the total number of plays into smaller chunks, and each chunk is processed in parallel by different CPU cores.<br>
+This ensures that the simulation completes in a reasonable time even for a large number of plays.<br>

+The simulation can be ran using two methods for parallel processing:<br>
+lottery_sim1.py uses 'executor.map' while lottery_sim2.py uses 'executor.submit'.

 ```bash
 Playing Super5...: 100%|██████████████████████████████████████████| 10000000/10000000 [01:00<00:00, 165593.17it/s]
 ```